wgryglas/pelicanReDoc/content/heat-conduction.rst

 Create Parameters ( II )
 ----------------------------------------

-While we are still in the ``Parameters`` panel we will add next parameters in the same way as before:
+While we are still in the ``Parameters`` panel we will add additiona parameters using analogous steps:

   #. `Cp` = :input:`390`
   #. `rho` = :input:`8960`